Looking for the best Rome Shopping Guide?

 So in general, shops are closed for "lunch", or from about 1-3/4pm, and from Saturday afternoon until Monday afternoon.

-This is still pretty true for small boutiques, and shops in local neighbourhoods.
+This is still pretty true for small boutiques, and shops in local neighborhoods.

 Globalisation is hitting even Rome, and certainly the shopping zone around Piazza di Spagna (Spanish Steps).